entelect-incubator/.NET/Phase 5/Step 2/README.md

 To improve the response time we will be adding compression.
 There is a variety of other things you can do to improve performance, this is just one of them.

-Open up Startup.cs in Pezza.API.
+Open up Startup.cs in API.

 Add the following to the ConfigureServices method.